-I came up with these two recipes for vegetarian (veggie) bouillon that was low sodium when I was told a couple years ago to severely limited my sodium intake.
-For many finding a veggie bouillon is nearly impossible and finding a decent tasting low sodium is even harder.
-This is easy to whip up and stores well in a tightly sealed container.
+I came up with these two recipes for vegetarian (veggie) bouillon that was low sodium when I was told a couple years ago to severely limit my sodium intake.
+For many hikers finding a veggie bouillon is nearly impossible in local stores, and finding a decent tasting, yet low sodium is even harder.
+This is easy to whip up, and stores well in a tightly sealed container (such as glass mason jars).

 Notes on salt, sodium and commercial bouillon mixes: